Cave Johnson Couts: Career

+El Camino Real and Couts Path, drawn in 1850 by Couts.

 Couts began his military service stationed at various posts across the United States, including Fort Jesup in Louisiana and Fort Washita and Fort Gibson in Indian Territory.
 In 1848, he was sent to California with his men, arriving in January 1849 after a difficult journey across the Sonoran Desert.
 His mission included assisting in the Boundary Survey between Upper California in the United States and Baja California in Mexico.
 Couts established a post at the confluence of the Colorado River and Gila River, which he named Camp Calhoun.
 He also helped manage relationships with local Native Americans and assisted Gold Rush emigrants; on September 23, 1849, Couts established Camp Salvation in Calexico, California, to help gold rush refugees traveling on the Southern Emigrant Trail.
 The camp closed December 1 and has since become a California Historical Landmark.